AndreasG11/MAE224/Example-2-:-Servos-and-PWMs.md

 ```matlab
 g.attachServo('D0');
 ```
-Note that at this moment, while the Physical photon can support many, many servo simultaneously, the Photon class which you are utilizing can only support attaching a single Photon.
+Note that at this moment, while the Physical photon can support many, many servos simultaneously, the Photon class which you are utilizing can only support attaching a single Photon.
 Moving the servo is as simple as using the move command.
 Here, we simply have the servo rotate clockwise 180 degrees and then counter-clockwise 180 degress.
 In this instance the servo takes a value from ~10 - 180.
 This applies to some linear actuators as well.
 This is more a function of the servo library which is utilized on the Photon side more than anything else.

 We first check to make sure that the Photon is connected to the internet.
 ```matlab